|

 designs were used in Detroit and he is known as the "Architect of

 Detroit".
-After designing this plant some of his other work in
+After designing this plant, some of his other work in

 Detroit included the Ford Highland Park Auto Assembly Plant, the massive

-Ford River Rouge Complex, the Warren Tank Arsenal, and the Ford (Now GM)
+Ford River Rouge Complex, the Warren Tank Arsenal, and the Ford Willow Run B-24 Plant.

 looking east at the west end of the complex on the south side of East